Skip to content

 This is my site where I frequently write about the impact of emerging technologies, such as blockchain and artificial intelligence, on societies and economies.

-I am currently a Senior Advisor to a G20 Central Bank responsible for applied research and experiments with emerging technologies in the financial sector.
-Prior to this, I was Chief Technology Officer for IBM in the Middle East and Africa and was appointed as an IBM Distinguished Engineer mostly for my work in blockchain and cloud technologies.
+This follows a long career as Chief Technology Officer for IBM in the Middle East and Africa and as an IBM Distinguished Engineer focused mostly on leading innovative work in blockchain, AI, and cloud technologies.

 I live in and am focused on supporting the development of one of the most exciting and future-oriented places in the world – the Kingdom of Saudi Arabia.